onlabsorg/olojs/docs/api/file-store.md

 - `options.extension`: defines the extension of the document files (defaults to `.olo`)
 - `fileStore` is a [olo.Store](./store.md) object.

+> FileStore inherits from the [Store](./store.md) class and overrides the
+> methods described below.

 fileStore.read - async method
 ----------------------------------------------------------------------------